pmgtivo/sanskatots/Reels/VelcroSourcing_DailyVlog_Reel.md

 > *Manufacturer has started production.*

 **Dialogue (relieved, satisfied, energetic):**
-> "Order is placed.
+> "And just like that — order is placed.
 The manufacturer has started production.
 And the best part?
 Our premium hook and loops should reach us in the next 5 to 6 days!"

 ---